ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 subfolders of the form `name/YYYYMMDD_HHMMSS`, where `YYYYMMDD_HHMMSS` denotes the date and time when the inference was launched.

-Each subfolder named `round_{i}` in the `logs` directory contains the following information:

-* `profile.json` and `profile.log` files with the timing profiling of the inference script.
+The `logs` directory contains the files `profile.json` and `profile.log`, which provide timing and profiling information for the inference script executed in each round.
+Additionally, within each `round_{i}` subfolder inside the logs directory, the following files are included:

-* `samples_posterior_0.pt`: A tensor containing samples from the posterior distribution conditioned on the observed data.
+* `samples_posterior.pt`: A tensor containing samples from the posterior distribution conditioned on the observed data.
-* `corner_plot_observed_sample_0.pdf`: A corner plot visualizing the approximated posterior distribution conditioned on the observed data.
+* `corner_plot_observed_sample.pdf`: A corner plot visualizing the approximated posterior distribution conditioned on the observed data.
 * `posterior_samples_test_data.npz`: A tensor containing the true values and the corresponding posterior samples for each sample in the test dataset.